K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 # USB Band Decoder for the IC-905

 This is a Band Decoder and PTT Breakout for the IC-905 radio.
-It plugs into the IC-905 USB port and communicates with the radio using CI-V serial protocol to extract frequency (for band), time, date, location (for grid sqaure calcuation), and extended mode info (data and voice mode).
+It plugs into the IC-905 USB port and communicates with the radio using CI-V serial protocol to extract frequency (for band), time, date, location (for grid square calcuation), and extended mode info (data and voice mode).

 It provides:
 * 6 band outputs for switching antenna relays, enabling RF amps, etc.